 Can I make the pastry cream ahead of time?

-Yes, you can prepare the pastry cream a day in advance.
-Store it in the refrigerator, ideally covered with plastic wrap directly on the surface to prevent a skin from forming.
+Yes, you can.
+Make it a day before and keep it in the fridge covered with plastic wrap pressed onto its surface to stop a skin forming.

 How do I store leftover cupcakes?